TeamIlluminati/G1ANT/Instagram Addon/Commands/InstagramFollowCommand.md

 ## Description

-This command allows user to follow a specific company or person on Linkedin.
+This command allows user to follow a specific person on instagram.

 | Argument        | Type | Required | Default Value | Description |
 | --------        | ---- | -------- | ------------- | ----------- |